Skip to content

 • Clear error messages

-Install Valitron using Composer:
+Install Valicomb using Composer:

 Terminal window

-composer require vlucas/valitron
+composer require frostybee/valicomb

-1. Import Valitron in your route handler
+1. Import Valicomb in your route handler

-use Valitron\Validator;
+use Frostybee\Valicomb\Validator;

 2. Get request data and create validator